micovery/spec2proxy/plugins/apigee_policies/README.md

 # Apigee Policies Plugin

-This plugin uses custom OpenAPI extensions within to define and insert Apigee policy steps into the generated API proxy bundle.
+This plugin uses custom OpenAPI extensions within the spec to define and insert Apigee policy steps into the generated API proxy bundle.

+It's also possible to move the extensions to separate files outside the main Open API Spec.
+This is useful in cases where you need to share configuration across multiple API Proxies.

 ## How to create an Apigee policy